Effects of long-term contact lens wear on the cornea: Reversibility of damage

 Epithelial oxygen uptake has been found to return to normal levels one month after cessation of contact lens wear.
 Epithelial thickness has been found to return to a normal level as soon as one week following the cessation of contact lens wear.
 However, endothelial polymegethism does not seem to return to normal levels even long after the cessation of contact lens wear.
 Even after a six-month period in which contact lenses are not worn, polymegethism seems to remain.
 Stromal thickness does not return to a normal level even after an entire month in which contact lens wear is halted.
 The density of microcysts also remains as long as one month after contact lenses are removed, and microcysts do not disappear completely until two to three months after contact lens wear is completely halted.

 Reductions in epithelial oxygen uptake and thickness are thought to be caused by long-term contact lens wear-induced hypoxia, which hinders epithelial metabolism and mitosis.
 Recovery of normal epithelial oxygen uptake can occur if contact lens wear is completely halted for one month.
 Because long periods of contact lens wear are correlated with extended hypoxia, the resurgence of cellular growth and epithelial metabolism following contact lens removal (and hence, improved oxygen circulation) leads to an initial, increased resurgence of microcysts containing cellular debris.
 Over time, however, microcysts will disappear if contact lenses are not worn.

 Corneal sensitivity has been found to be significantly diminished following long-term contact lens wear.
 However, this difference in sensitivity is not correlated with a change in the number of nerve fiber bundles in the subbasal plexus of the cornea, suggesting that diminished corneal sensitivity following extended periods of contact lens wear is not caused by a reduction in nerve fiber bundles but possibly a change in functionality.
 One or two years of hard contact lens wear has not been shown to affect corneal sensitivity, but real changes are observed following five years of hard contact lens wear.
 However, this significant decrease in corneal sensitivity appears to be reversible.
 Following cessation of hard contact lens usage, corneal sensitivity has been shown to be fully regained after several months: patients who had worn hard contact lenses for a decade or longer were able to regain normal corneal sensitivity after four months of not wearing contact lenses at all.

 Long-term use of PMMA or thick hydrogel contact lenses has been found to cause corneal warpage (shape distortion), increased eye irritability, photophobia, blurred vision, and persistent haloes.
-Collectively, these symptoms constitute Corneal Exhaustion Syndrom (CES), which is associated with corneal endothelium abnormalities including edema, polymegethism, irregular mosaic, and pigment deposition.
-Patients with CES suffer from compromised corneal endothelium resulting from chronic hypoxia and acidosis.
+Collectively, these symptoms constitute corneal exhaustion syndrome, which is associated with corneal endothelium abnormalities including edema, polymegethism, irregular mosaic, and pigment deposition.
+Patients with corneal exhaustion syndrome suffer from compromised corneal endothelium resulting from chronic hypoxia and acidosis.
 These problems can be alleviated by providing a patient with lenses that allow for greater oxygen permeability.